NTDXYG/ShortenDoc/readme.md

-# Title: Official Implementation of "Less is More: DocString Compression in Code Generation"
+# Official Implementation of "Less is More: DocString Compression in Code Generation"

 ## Introduction
 This paper is currently under review.
 Therefore, we only open-source the core code for reference.
 The complete project code will be released after the paper is accepted.

-Please refer to usage_demo.py for usage instructions.
+Please refer to *usage_demo.py* for usage instructions.

+You can change the model and tokenizer in *usage_demo.py* to test different models(e.g., Qwen2.5-Coder-Instruct, CodeGPT-py, etc.).

 ## Comparison Results